BDI-pathogens/covid-19_instant_tracing/README.md

 This repository contains detailed reports and preprints.
 The two preprints are now published in <a href="https://doi.org/10.1126/science.abb6936" target="_blank">*Science*</a>.

-# <a href="https://github.com/BDI-pathogens/covid-19_instant_tracing/blob/master/Report%20-%20Effective%20Configurations%20of%20a%20Digital%20Contact%20Tracing%20App.pdf" target="_blank">Effective Configurations of a Digital Contact Tracing App: A report to NHSX</a>
+# <a href="https://github.com/BDI-pathogens/covid-19_instant_tracing/blob/master/Report%20-%20Effective%20Configurations%20of%20a%20Digital%20Contact%20Tracing%20App.pdf" target="_blank">Effective configurations of a digital contact tracing app: A report to NHSX</a>

 <a href="https://www.linkedin.com/in/robert-hinch-16188511/?originalSubdomain=uk" target="_blank">Robert Hinch</a><sup>1</sup>,
 <a href="https://www.linkedin.com/in/will-probert-82595827/?originalSubdomain=uk" target="_blank">Will Probert</a><sup>1</sup>,